Dilaudid is the brand name of the potent opioid hydromorphone, which is prescribed to relieve moderate to severe pain.

 The liquid formulation is generally taken every three to six hours as needed, while the tablet is taken every four to six hours.

 The extended-release formulation is designed to be taken by those who are opioid-tolerant and require around-the-clock pain management.
 It may be used when other treatment methods are not an option.

-Dilaudid suppresses the central nervous system and can therefore cause sedation, drowsiness, problems breathing, a slow heart rate, and reduced blood pressure.
+Dilaudid suppresses the central nervous system and can cause sedation, drowsiness, breathing problems, a slow heart rate and reduced blood pressure.

 - Dry mouth